 6. Is an abandoned cart sequence transactional or promotional?

-They are considered transactional under most email laws (CAN-SPAM in the U.S., CASL in Canada, and the GDPR in European Union countries), provided the cart-related content is listed first and makes up the major part of the email.
+They are considered transactional emails under most email laws (CAN-SPAM in the U.S., CASL in Canada, and the GDPR in European Union countries), provided the cart-related content is listed first and makes up the major part of the email.

 7. Should I add a discount to my abandoned cart sequence?